JosephLai241/The-Struggle/README.md

 Its features include:

 * Add, update, or delete job applications from the spreadsheet
-* Display tracked job applications, using [ANSI Terminal][ANSI Terminal] and [PrettyTable][PrettyTable] to color-code and neatly display applications in a table within your terminal.
+* Display/search for tracked job applications, using [ANSI Terminal][ANSI Terminal] and [PrettyTable][PrettyTable] to color-code and neatly display applications in a table within your terminal.
 * Display insights for tracked applications, such as:
     + The total number of tracked applications
     + The total number and percentage of applications: